Mohinga: The Soul of Burma in a Bowl

 Mohinga goes gourmet

 Once exclusively sold on the street, Mohinga has transcended its humble beginnings.
-As Burmese cuisine gains recognition globally, the dish now appears on menus from Yangon to San Francisco and London, in both casual eateries and fine-dining restaurants.
+As Burmese cuisine gains recognition globally, the Mohinga soup now appears on menus from Yangon to San Francisco and London, in both casual eateries and fine-dining restaurants.

 Reinventing a classic